liquid-linx/track-suggester/readme.md

 A semi-funtional survey, 12/1/2017
 Author: Omar Solano

-This survey was built to determine users ideal programming track.
+This survey was built to determine the users ideal programming track.

 Can be accessed through my Github repository (https://github.com/omarcodus) no installation required.

-Unzip .zip file and it is ready to view.
+Readt to be viewed upon unzipping file.

 In process of fixing bug in Javascript file.
 Bug wont allow CSS to link properly with Javascript.